Heber Valley Railroad Equipment

 In August 1992, Heber Valley Railroad received several pieces of track maintenance equipment from Kennecott Copper, along with a Kennecott caboose, and the former MP 13754.
 (Salt Lake Tribune, August 7, 1992; September 3, 1992, with photo)

-When the new depot was dedicated in 2001, the caboose was put into train service and was especially useful as cast headquarters and a shoving platform during Haunted Canyon trains.
-After being damaged in a yard collision, the caboose was rebuilt to Buffalo & Western specifications and traded to Utah Railway for a Jordan Spreader and a Utah Railway (former Union Pacific) caboose.
+When the new Heber depot was dedicated in 2001, the former MP caboose was removed from its "hole" and put into train service.
+It was used as cast headquarters and a shoving platform during Haunted Canyon trains.
+After being damaged in a yard collision, the caboose was rebuilt to Genessee & Wyoming specifications and traded to G&W's Utah Railway for a Jordan Spreader and a Utah Railway (former Union Pacific) caboose.
+The former MP caboose was later shipped to G&W's Buffalo & Western railroad in New York state.

-Steel caboose.
-As Kennecott Copper 420, Nevada Northern Railway, steel, cupola; donated by Kennecott Copper in August 1992; stored with refurbishment awaiting completion of other projects.
+Kennecott Copper steel caboose 420.
+Built as Nevada Northern Railway 25, moved to Kennecott in Utah in 1978.
+Donated by Kennecott Copper in August 1992; stored with refurbishment awaiting completion of other projects.

 UP Wooden Caboose